trvrb/dynamics-practical/README.md

 I then used [MUSCLE](http://www.drive5.com/muscle/) to align each set of sequences and trimmed the ends of alignments to remove uncertain sites.
 The final aligned dataset is found is `data/pandemic.fasta`.

-## Prepare a 'skyline' evolutionary analysis
+## Prepare an evolutionary analysis with a skyline demographic function

 The program BEAST takes an XML control file that specifies sequence data, metadata and also details the analysis to be run.
 All program parameters lie in this control file.
 However, to make things easier, BEAST is distributed with the companion program BEAUti that assists in generating XML control files.
+Here, we will generate an XML that specifies a 'skyline' analysis, in which we estimate changes virus population size through time.

 **Open BEAUti.**